rtc-io/demo-helloworld/README.md

 ### Use gulp to prepare archive.zip

-To package an archive ready for upload to the service, using the following command:
+To package an archive ready for upload to the service, use the following command:

 ```
 gulp package